Wanguri

 PROFILE FAQ

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects likely affecting the region: Royal Darwin Hospital Mental Health Inpatient Unit and CSSD Upgrade, Edgeview Court Water Main Replacement, Casuarina Square Redevelopment, and Casuarina Aquatic and Leisure Centre.
+AreaSearch identified three projects likely affecting the region: Royal Darwin Hospital Mental Health Inpatient Unit and CSSD Upgrade, Edgeview Court Water Main Replacement, Casuarina Square Redevelopment, and Casuarina Aquatic and Leisure Centre.
 The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.